JorjaKark/FSI-LABS-9/LOGBOOK11.md

 <figcaption><b>Figure 26</b>–Decoded server certificate showing issuer, subject, and validity period.</figcaption>

-From the decoded certificate output, we confirm:
+From the decoded output, we verified that:

 * **Issuer**:
-  The issuer corresponds to our Root CA created in Task 1, proving that the certificate was signed by the CA.
+  The issuer matches the Root CA created in Task 1, confirming that the certificate was signed by our CA.

 * **Subject**: